Evaluating the Practical Effectiveness of LLM-Driven Index Tuning on Microsoft SQL Server: Single-query Workloads

 \subsection{Overview of Evaluation Results}

 Figure~\ref{fig:llm-vs-dta} presents the evaluation results when comparing GPT-5 with DTA for tuning single-query workloads, in terms of query execution time with the recommended indexes.
-To illustrate its potential, in the analysis from Section~\ref{sec:single-query-overview} to Section~\ref{sec:single-query-estcost}, we use the best-performing recommendation among the five LLM responses (denoted by the green bar in Figure~\ref{fig:llm-vs-dta}) as the representative outcome of LLM-driven index tuning.
-We will also discuss the worst-performing case later in Section~\ref{sec:single-query-workloads:robustness}.
+To illustrate the best potential of LLM, in the analysis from Section~\ref{sec:single-query-overview} to Section~\ref{sec:single-query-estcost}, we use the best-performing recommendation among the five LLM responses (denoted by the green bar in Figure~\ref{fig:llm-vs-dta}) as the outcome of LLM-driven index tuning.
+We also discuss worst-case results in Section~\ref{sec:single-query-workloads:robustness} but defer other results (e.g., from the first and median responses) to the full version of the paper~\cite{full-version}.
 The average response time of GPT‑5 is 1.1, 1.7, 1.9, 2.2, and 2.0 minutes on queries in \textbf{TPC-H}, \textbf{Real-M}, \textbf{Real-D}, \textbf{Real-R}, and \textbf{Real-S}, respectively.

 \begin{itemize}[leftmargin=*] \item\textbf{TPC-H}: Compared to DTA, GPT-5 performs similarly or better for most queries.
 For example, it significantly outperforms DTA for queries 5 and 17, whereas DTA is advantageous for queries 14 and 21.
 Since \textbf{TPC-H} is a well-known benchmark that is publicly available, it may have been seen during GPT-5's training.
 Therefore, we also tried to ``anonymize'' the queries by replacing the table and column names with randomly generated identifiers.
 However, we observed similar performance for GPT-5 on the anonymized version, which is consistent with the findings reported in prior work~\cite{GiannakourisT25}. \item\textbf{Real-D}: We observe that LLM significantly outperforms DTA for several queries (e.g., queries 1, 4, 9, 15, 18, 20, 27, and 31), while DTA performs better for others (e.g., queries 3, 11, 22, 23, 26, 28, and 30).
 Overall, the observations are similar to those from \textbf{TPC-H}, despite the substantially higher schema and query complexity of \textbf{Real-D}. \item\textbf{Real-M}: DTA achieves better performance for only a small number of queries (e.g., queries 7 and 29), whereas LLM outperforms DTA for many others (e.g., queries 6, 9, 12, 19, 27, and 33).
 Moreover, for several queries (e.g., queries 6, 27, and 33), indexes recommended by DTA lead to query performance regressions (QPRs)~\cite{DingDWCN18,DingDM0CN19,Wu25,WuDXNC25}.
 In these cases, LLM is able to identify a better plan that improves query execution time. \item\textbf{Real-R}: The observations are similar to those from \textbf{Real-M}.
 Except for a few queries (e.g., queries 6, 10, and 25), LLM outperforms DTA, sometimes quite significantly (e.g., for queries 5 and 22).
 Notably, DTA's recommendation results in a severe QPR for query 22 (nearly a $10\times$ slowdown in execution time), whereas LLM improves by approximately 60\%, reducing its execution time from 10 seconds to 4 seconds. \item\textbf{Real-S}: LLM and DTA perform similarly for \textbf{Real-S} queries.
 DTA significantly outperforms LLM for queries 2 and 8, while LLM significantly outperforms DTA for query 7.
 We do not observe QPRs for the \textbf{Real-S} queries. \end{itemize}